The Vancouver Canada Day Video showcases some of the best places to be on the July 1st weekend including events with free concerts and fireworks.

 Granville Island & David Lam Park Concerts

-Click TD Jazz Festival Concerts for a list of what’s playing when during the festival.
+Click Jazz Festival Concerts for a list of what’s playing when during the festival.

 Canada Day at Canada Place